jonlpersson/ed-latimore/site/_posts/2021-10-10-how-to-write-instagram-captions-that-increase-engagement.md

 Once you do that, it’ll present you with a quick menu that shows you the insights of your post.
 You can scroll up to see more, but at this point, we are mainly concerned with the first bit of information that shows up.&nbsp;

-The symbols, from left to right, are your likes, comments, shares, and saves.
+From left to right, the symbols are your likes, comments, shares, and saves.
 You get the post’s engagement rate when you add these together and divide them by your follower count.
 On this particular post, I got an engagement of 3.07%, which is pretty good.

 With this brief primer on engagement out of the way, let’s focus on the writing.